Diet gurus, talking heads on TV, government food pyramids, and your friend who lost 20 pounds…

 Some people are genetically better at breaking down carbs than others.
 Amylase is the enzyme your body produces to break down starches, and we vary genetically in the amount of amylase that we produce.
 Read through Digesting Carbohydrates: Amylase Variants to determine if you are a high or low amylase producer.
 This plays more of a role in whether you are likely to regain weight rather than in initial weight loss.

 Carbohydrates play a role in blood glucose levels as well, and this is modified by your genetic variants.
-A Paleo diet which is low in carbohydrates may work well for someone who has a higher insulin reaction to carbs.
+A Paleo diet that is low in carbohydrates may work well for someone who has a higher insulin reaction to carbs.
 Check out your likely reaction to carbs in Carbohydrate metabolism: Your genes play a role in insulin and blood glucose levels

 When you eat may be more important than what you eat.
 If you are considering Intermittent Fasting (or really, any diet), you should check on your melatonin receptor genetic variants.
 Melatonin interacts with insulin release and overnight blood glucose levels, and some people are at a higher risk of diabetes if they eat later in the evening.
 Read Color TV has made us fat: melatonin, genetics, and light at night.